 The system will automatically control recirculation.
 However, pressing the Recirculation Control button will put the system in recirculation mode.
-This can be used when outside procupally as smaller edges, dust or high hymidity.

-conditions such as smoke, odors, dust, or high humidity are present.
+This can be used when outside conditions such as smoke, odors, dust, or high humidity are present.
 Activating recirculation will cause the LED in the control button to illuminate.

 - When the ignition switch is turned to the LOCK position, the recirculation feature will be cancelled. - In cold weather, use of the Recirculation mode may lead to excessive window fogging.
-The Recirculation mode is not allowed in the floor, defrost, or defrost/ floor mode in order to improve window clearing.
+The Recirculation mode is not allowed in defrost mode in order to improve window clearing.
 Recirculation will be disabled automatically if these modes are selected. - Extended use of recirculation may cause the windows to fog.
 If the interior of the windows begins to fog, press the Recirculation button to return to outside air.
 Some temp/humidity conditions will cause captured interior air to condense on windows and hamper visibility.
-For this reason, the system will not allow Recirculation to be selected while in floor, defrost, or defrost/floor mode.
-Attempting to use the recirculation while in these modes will cause the LED in the control button to blink and then turn off.
+For this reason, the system will not allow Recirculation to be selected while in defrost mode.
+Attempting to use the recirculation while in defrost mode will cause the LED in the control button to blink and then turn off.